mermerico/filmulator/README.md

 To process an image run `filmulator [options] [image_filename]`.
 For a full list of options, type `man filmulator`.

-For general purpose batch raw conversion, `cd` to a directory containing your raw files, and run `batch-filmulator .DNG` with `.DNG` replaced by whatever the file extension of your raw files.
+For general purpose batch raw conversion, `cd` to a directory containing your raw files, and run `batch-filmulator -e .DNG` with `.DNG` replaced by whatever the file extension of your raw files.

 Filmulator will create 16-bit TIFF files with -output.tif appended to the filenames of all of the raw files in the current directory.

 Process these in whatever photo editing program you like.

+If you have multiple subdirectories with raw files, change directory to one that encompasses them, and use the `-r` option to recursively scan through inner directories.
+If you want to rerun filmulator on only images which don't have tiffs, then you can use the `-o` option.